-Tenby Museum and Art Gallery is on Castle Hill near the harbour is the oldest independent museum in Wales.
+Tenby Museum and Art Gallery on Castle Hill near the harbour is the oldest independent museum in Wales.
 A lot of their innovative exhibits are designed for children such as a Beware!
-Pirates!
-Exhibit that includes dressing up as a pirate.
+Pirates! exhibit that includes dressing up as a pirate.

 Regular boat trips run from Tenby harbour to Caldey Island when the tide is in.
 When the tide is out, the harbour is dry, so a pontoon off Castle Beach is used.
 Caldey Island was designated as a conservation area by the Pembrokeshire Coast National Park in 1997.

 There are a number of large tourist attractions in the vicinity.
-Closest is Tenby Dinosaur Park on the way to St Florence.
-Heatherton is a mile further away on the same road and Manor House Wildlife Park owned by Anna Ryder Richardson of Changing Rooms fame, is on the opposite side of the road.
+Closest is The Dinosaur Park on the way to St Florence.
+Heatherton is a mile further away on the same road and Manor House Wildlife Park is on the opposite side of the road.
 In a slightly different direction, Folly Farm is about 5 miles away.

 Food and Drink

-The South Beach bar and bistro is a new contemporary restaurant right on the beach or Top Joe’s pizzeria in Upper Frog Street, which was named the second best pizzeria in the UK by tripadvisor in 2013.
+The South Beach bar and bistro is a new contemporary restaurant right on the beach or Top Joe’s pizzeria in Upper Frog Street, which was named the second best pizzeria in the UK by tripadvisor.

 There’s plenty of choice of accommodation in Tenby from smart seafront hotels to holiday parks with a full range of facilities and entertainment.
 Many of them will be listed on this website.

 There are some quality camping sites, caravan sites and holiday parks close to Tenby, particularly at Penally and at New Hedges.
 Penally, on the west side, has direct access to South Beach via the golf course.
-Penally also has two hotels and Visit Wales 5 star self catering.
-New Hedges is mid way between Tenby and Saundersfoot.
+Penally also has two hotels and Visit Wales 5 star self-catering.
+New Hedges is midway between Tenby and Saundersfoot.
+Search for accommodation.